Paul-Darius/ipol-matlab/lsd_1.6/Matlab/README.md

 You can now use the function lsd within matlab

 Type :
-  >lsd help
+  > help lsd

-within Matlab to understand how to use it.
+in Matlab to understand how to use it.
 *Paul-Darius Sarmadi - July 2014*